eo-cqrs/eo-kafka/README.md

 EO Kafka Producers and consumers for working with Apache Kafka message broker.

-Read [Kafka Producers and Consumers for Elegant Microservices](https://h1alexbel.github.io/2023/03/26/eo-kafka-for-elegant-microservices.html), the blog post about `eo-kafka`.
+Read [_Kafka Producers and Consumers for Elegant Microservices_](https://h1alexbel.github.io/2023/03/26/eo-kafka-for-elegant-microservices.html), the blog post about `eo-kafka`.

 **Motivation**.
 We are not happy with Spring Kafka, because it is very procedural and not object-oriented. eo-kafka is suggesting to do almost exactly the same, but through objects.